 So what you're telling me is this...

-Guayusa has double the antioxidants as green tea, no bitterness, almost as much caffeine as coffee, and contains theobromine—an ingredient found in chocolate responsible for inducing muscular relaxation and known to balance out the jittery effects of caffeine?
+Guayusa has double the antioxidants as green tea, no bitterness, almost as much caffeine as coffee, and contains theobromine—an ingredient in chocolate responsible for inducing muscular relaxation and balancing out the jittery effects of caffeine.

 Yup!
-No wonder production has gone from 0 pounds in 2008 to over a million pounds in less than 10 years!
+No wonder production has gone from 0 pounds in 2008 to over a million pounds in less than ten years!

 How much caffeine does guayusa have?